rhmtazad/UniProg/README.md

 $ cd UniProg
 ```

-Now, you must intall the requirements
+Now, you can intall the requirements

 ```
 $ pip install -r requirements.txt